Silinde87/M3-FeelingCryptos-Client/README.md

 ## Description

-This is an app to manage unofficial tournaments within communities.
-The app helps to organize, manage and track competitions.
+This is a web application that shows crypto currency market in real time and relates each of them with analized, based on sentiment, social opinion extracted from Twitter and news feeds.
+Suggesting the best moments to sell and buy.

 ## User Stories

--  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
+-  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault.
--  **Signup:** As an anon I can sign up in the platform so that I can start playing into competition
+-  **Signup:** As an anon I can sign up in the platform so that I can start adding cryptos as favorites and get notifications.
--  **Login:** As a user I can login to the platform so that I can play competitions
+-  **Login:** As a user I can login to the platform so that I can check my profile, my favorites cryptos and manage my subscriptions.
--  **Logout:** As a user I can logout from the platform so no one else can use it
+-  **Logout:** As a user I can logout from the platform so no one else can use it.
--  **Add Tournaments** As a user I can add a tournament
--  **Edit Tournaments** As a user I can edit a tournament
+- **Recover:** As a user I can recover the password of my account.
--  **Add Player Names** As a user I can add players to a tournament
+-  **Market details Page** As a anon/user I can check any market and feeds related to that one.
+As well as, see investments suggestions.
--  **Edit Player profiles** As a user I can edit a player profile to fit into the tournament view
+-  **Profile Market Page** As a user I can check one of my favorite markets detail.
--  **View Tournament Table** As a user I want to see the tournament table
+-  **Profile Feed Page** As a user I can see the feed related to my favorites markets.
--  **Edit Games** As a user I can edit the games, so I can add scores
+-  **Edit Profile Page** As a user I can edit my profile as well as manage my subscriptions and favorite cryptos.
--  **View Ranks** As a user I can see the ranks

 ## Backlog